 Thailand hosts a multitude of vibrant festivals throughout the year, from the fruit festivals in spring to the Lopburi Monkey Festival in late November, which also play an important role.
 One such celebration is the Lantern Festival, often observed in November, which consists of Yi Peng, where thousands of rice paper lanterns are released into the sky, and Loy Krathong, where candlelit baskets are thrown into the water.

-Another noteworthy event is the Chinese New Year, which takes place in either January or February.
+Another noteworthy event is the Lunar New Year, which takes place in either January or February.
 During this time, Bangkok’s Chinatown comes alive as a sea of visitors under the red glow of firecrackers and hanging lanterns.
 Another major event in February is the Chiang Mai Flower Festival, which lasts three days and offers an impressive display of chrysanthemums and damask roses.

 In mid-April, Songkran, widely known as the Water Splash Festival, ushers in the Buddhist New Year with parades, parties, and performances across the country each year.
 Finally, the vegetarian festival marks the end of September or the beginning of October, offering a unique experience to witness this cultural phenomenon.